Houthi rebels' attack severely damages a Belize-flagged ship in key strait leading to the Red Sea

-DUBAI, United Arab Emirates — (AP) — A missile attack by Yemen's Houthi rebels that damaged a Belize-flagged ship traveling through the Bab el-Mandeb Strait that connects the Red Sea and the Gulf of Aden has forced the crew to abandon the ship, authorities said Monday.
+DUBAI, United Arab Emirates — (AP) — A missile attack by Yemen's Houthi rebels that damaged a Belize-flagged ship traveling through the Bab el-Mandeb Strait that connects the Red Sea and the Gulf of Aden has forced the crew to abandon the vessel, authorities said Monday.
+Another ship reportedly came twice under attack in the Gulf of Aden.

 The Iran-backed Houthis also claimed they shot down an American MQ-9 Reaper drone, something not immediately acknowledged by U.S. forces in the region.
 However, the Houthis have downed U.S. drones before.